 If you’re looking to provide your lone workers with personal safety devices and want to ensure full engagement, or you’ve already invested in devices and technology but they’re not being used as much they should, you may be scratching your head.
-So what can you do to engage your staﬀ and encourage compliance?
+So what can you do to engage your staﬀ, increase device usage and encourage compliance?
 Read on for our top five tips…

 Alternatively, you can download the PDF guide here.

-Ask employees for their input and feedback and use consultations with them as an opportunity to highlight the importance of embedding health and safety culture into the workplace.
+Ask employees for their input and feedback.
+Use consultations with them as an opportunity to highlight the importance of embedding health and safety culture into the workplace.
 Discuss any concerns or worries early on.

 If you have already implemented devices, but they are not being used properly, then you need to understand why and break those barriers down.
 If you know what’s stopping your employees from using your devices, then you know where to start to solve the problem.